IakovlevaNatalia/FoolOrGenius/README.md

 To retrieve user diagnoses from the MS SQL Server database, LINQ was used
 ![LINQ2](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/b11f4d63-8a41-4ed0-97e6-60e67ae4a10d)

-To showcase user diagnoses retrieved from the MS SQL Server database, the WinForms graphical component DataGridView was used
+To showcase user diagnoses retrieved from the MS SQL Server database, the WinForms control DataGridView was used
 ![Results](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/9d6922c0-f4fc-4e29-97cd-d1223c453574)

 🐸Frogs